Kyoto’s 1,000-Year-Old Aburi Mochi: Imamiya Shrine’s Legendary Charcoal-Grilled Sweet (Ichiwa vs Kazariya)

 • Opening Hours:

-• Price: 11 skewers with tea — ¥600 (as of 2025)
+• Price: 11 skewers with tea — ¥600 (price subject to change)

 Why You Should Try Kyoto’s Aburi Mochi At Least Once